DavidGriswoldTeacher/processing_java_template/README.md

 If you want to go this route, you'll need to install all three things below.

 1. [Visual Studio Code](http://code.visualstudio.com) - The editor where we will type code

-2. [Java SDK](http://www.adoptopenjdk.net) - the Java Developer Kit, lets us write java (choose version 11, the default)
+2. [Visual Studio Code Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) - Installs more complete java support inside of visual studio code

-3. [Visual Studio Code Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) - Installs more complete java support inside of visual studio code
+Once the extension pack is installed, you can use the java tools in Visual Studio Code to install your java JDK, which is necessary to run the code.
+It should hopefully prompt you when the time comes!
+You can install java 11 or 17, but if for some reason you are getting an error you can also go backwards to Java 8 and try that (maybe on macs?)

 ### Download this project